ls2716/django_website_framework/README.md

 ### Evaluation method

-Standard framework evaluation rule set defined in the [evaluation framework](../evaluation_framework/).
+Standard framework evaluation rule set defined in the evaluation framework of the project Surycate.
 It applies to all parts of the framework.

 ### Adjustment method

-Standard framework change rule set defined in the [change framework](../change_framework/).
+Standard framework change rule set defined in the change framework of the project Surycate.
 It applies to all parts of the framework.